Director of Research

 Elizabeth Florescu is Director of Research of The Millennium Project.
 She has been with the Project since 1997.

-Elizabeth is an economist and analyst-programmer with over 15 years of experience in futures research.
-She has also done extensive work in operational research (using fuzzy logic), foreign trade, diplomacy, and security-related domains.
+Elizabeth is an economist and analyst-programmer with over 20 years of experience in futures research.
+She was also policy analyst at the European Commission (2016-2019) and has done extensive work in operational research (using fuzzy logic), foreign trade, diplomacy, and security-related domains.

 Elizabeth is also involved in the development of the Global Futures Intelligence System (GFIS), updating the 15 Global Challenges facing humanity, and design and implementation of early warning systems for policymakers.
 She also cooperates with Ted Gordon on Real-Time Delphi applications, and computing the annual State of the Future Index.